Riki Kobayashi: Honors and awards

 The Riki Kobayashi Fellowship in Chemical Engineering was created in his honor.
 The first award was made in 2005.

 Personal life

 Kobayashi was born in Webster, Texas on May 13, 1924.
 His parents were Mitsutaro and Moto Shigeta Kobayashi.
 (Note: The 1940 U. S. Census shows the Kobayashi family living in Precinct 2, Harris County, Texas) Both parents were born in Japan.
 Mitsutaro Kobayashi's occupation was listed as a farmer.
-He was survived by his wife, two sons, two stepdaughters, a brother and three sisters.
+He was survived by his wife, two sons, two stepdaughters, a brother and three sisters as well as his grandchildren.